Display

 And Finally

-We should not have to say this, but we have found we must say this:
+We should not have to say this, but we have found we must say it:

 Ensure your art is dust free, clean and clear of fingerprints.
 Artwork that is stored or transported improperly can get dusty or dinged up.
 This is called fine art folks, not something you would find in a thrift store - or has obviously been in the back of your studio for years.